-The Company's long-term corporate strategy is central to all of the Company's business decisions, including around executive compensation.
+The Company's long-term corporate strategy is central to all of the Company's business decisions, including regarding executive compensation.
 The Compensation Committee has been established by the Board to assist the Board in fulfilling its responsibilities relating to compensation matters, including the evaluation and approval of the Company's compensation plans, policies and programs.

-The Compensation Committee ensures that the Company has an executive compensation plan that is both motivational and competitive so that it will attract, hold and inspire performance by executive officers and other members of senior management in a manner that will enhance the sustainable profitability and growth of the Company.
-In 2021, the Compensation Committee engaged Bedford Consulting Group ("Bedford") and reviewed the information, advice and benchmarking provided by Bedford, among other factors, in making its executive compensation decisions and recommendations to the Board.
-The Compensation Committee ultimately makes its own recommendations and decisions on compensation matters.
-See "Compensation Consultants".
+As the Company continues to evolve, it is expected that the Company's compensation program will continue to motivate and retain high caliber executives and align their interests to growth of the Company over the long-term in a sustainable manner.
+The compensation program will continue to evolve along with the development of the Company.